Estrax/Lambda-School-Day-065-Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions are being used to persist user auth information across requests.

 2. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the password using the custom hashing algorithm based on blowfish cipher.
+It generates a 128-bit `salt` based on the `secretKey` (encrypted 64 times via eksblowfish and stretched to the 192-bit value) and target data.
+Hashing algorithm uses the desired cost, the salt and the password - then it runs the algorithm performing the subkeys derivation from the password, concatenates them all and stretches to the appropriate length.

 3. What does bcrypt do to slow down attackers?

+It does `key stretching` (that is really slow because of the KDF algorithms runtime complexity and poor parallelism) that slows down all the `rainbow table attacks`, typical `brute-force attacks` and `dictionary attacks`.
+Because of that time complexity, it makes bcrypt a decent choice only for hashing passwords - it's too slow for any other application.

 4. What are the three parts of the JSON Web Token?

+- `header`
+- `payload`
+- `signature`

+They are all separated by dots (`.`).

 ## Project Set Up